IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

-to run for each key--in this case, the same ``testContract`` in each wallet. ``Spec.Tutorial.Escrow`` does not actually export a complete concrete, only contract endpoints, so for the purposes of the test we just define a contract that invokes those endpoints repeatedly:
+to run for each key--in this case, the same ``testContract`` in each wallet. ``Spec.Tutorial.Escrow`` does not actually export a complete concrete, only contract endpoints, so for the purposes of the test we just define a contract that allows us to invoke those endpoints
+repeatedly:

 .. literalinclude:: Escrow.hs
    :start-after: START testContract